Johor: Government

-Johor is a constitutional monarchy and was the first state in Malaysia to adopt the system via Undang-undang Tubuh Negeri Johor (the Johor State Constitution) written by Sultan Abu Bakar in 1895.
-The constitutional head of Johor is the Sultan.
-This hereditary position can only be held by a member of the Johor Royal Family who is descended from Abu Bakar.
-The current Sultan of Johor is Ibrahim Ismail, who took over the throne on 23 January 2010.
-The main royal palace for the Sultan is the Bukit Serene Palace, while the royal palace for the Crown Prince is the Istana Pasir Pelangi; both palaces are located in the state capital.
+Johor is a constitutional monarchy and was the first state in Malaysia to adopt the system via the Johor State Constitution (Malay: Undang-undang Tubuh Negeri Johor) written by Sultan Abu Bakar in 1895.
+The constitutional head of Johor is the sultan.
+This hereditary position can only be held by a member of the Johor royal family who is descended from Abu Bakar.
+The current Sultan of Johor is Ibrahim Iskandar, who became sultan on 23 January 2010.
+The main royal palace for the sultan is the Bukit Serene Palace, while the crown prince's is the Istana Pasir Pelangi; both palaces are located in the state capital.
 Other palaces are the Grand Palace (which is also located in the state capital), Tanjong Palace in Muar, Sri Lambak in Kluang and Shooting Box in Segamat.

-The state government is headed by a Menteri Besar, who is assisted by an 11-member executive council (exco) selected from the state assembly members.
+The state government is headed by a Chief Minister, who is assisted by an 11-member executive council selected from the state assembly members.
 The legislative branch of Johor's government is the Johor State Legislative Assembly, which is based on the Westminster system.
-Therefore, the chief minister is appointed based on his or her ability to command the majority of the state assembly.
+Therefore, the chief minister is appointed based on their ability to command the majority of the state assembly.
 The state assembly makes laws in matters regarding the state.
 Members of the Assembly are elected by citizens every five years by universal suffrage.
 There are 56 seats in the assembly.
 The majority (40 seats) are currently held by Barisan Nasional (BN).

-Johor was a sovereign state from 1948 until 1957 while the Federation of Malaya Agreement was in force, but its defence and external affairs were mainly under the control of Britain.
-The Malayan Federation was then merged with two British colonies in Borneo, North Borneo, and Sarawak, to form the Federation of Malaysia.
-Since then, several disputes have arisen such as the incident involving the state royal family that resulted in the 1993 amendments to the Constitution of Malaysia, disputes with federal leaders on state and federation affairs, and dissatisfaction over slower development in contrast with the long-standing prosperity in neighbouring Singapore, which even led to statements about secession from the Johor Royal Family.
+Johor was a sovereign state from 1948 until 1957 while the Federation of Malaya Agreement was in force, but its defence and external affairs were mainly under the control of the United Kingdom.
+The Malayan Federation was then merged with two British colonies in Borneo – North Borneo and Sarawak – to form the Federation of Malaysia.
+Since then, several disputes have arisen such as the incident involving the state royal family that resulted in the 1993 amendments to the Constitution of Malaysia, disputes with federal leaders on state and federation affairs, and dissatisfaction over slower development in contrast with the long-standing prosperity in neighbouring Singapore, which even led to statements about secession from Johor's royal family.
 Other social issues include the rise of racial and religious intolerance among the state's citizens since being part of the federation.